nimish-tembhurne/nimish-tembhurne.github.io/index.md

 ## 📝 Blog

-Visit the [Blog](blog.md) to read my thoughts on MLOps, LLMs, and building production AI.
+Visit the [Blog](blog.md) to explore my personal log, technical insights on AI, ML, LLMs, and MLOps, as well as reflections on learning and building production systems.